July 1st-3rd, 2024

 ABOUT HATTIESBURG COUNTRY CLUB

 Hattiesburg Country Club was founded in 1919.
 After a fire destroyed the original building, it was rebuilt in 1959 in its present location.
 Over the years, Hattiesburg Country Club has evolved into a truly private membership country club with eight tennis courts, a swimming pool, outstanding restaurants, a fitness center, and an 18-hole championship golf course.
 In addition to our facilities, HCC offers a full calendar of social and family activities.
 This is all part of Hattiesburg Country Club’s evolution toward excellence.
-In the fall of 2017, the stockholders sold Hattiesburg Country Club to two members, Carter Callaway and Paul Maholm.
+In the fall of 2017, the stockholders sold Hattiesburg Country Club to a group of private individuals.
 Significant improvements have been made to the clubhouse facilities, and new equipment and increased in spending on the golf course has elevated the already immaculate condition of HCC.

 Visit Hattiesburg Country Club Website